Yongwen-y/US-Trading-Dashboard/README.md

     - In this tab user, user can select a specific country and see the specific trade relationship that the US has with the selected country.

 Data:

-- There are 6 CSV files that contain the required data to run this dashboard.
-- All data were originially from https://oec.world/en/resources/bulk-download/international
-- Each csv file were a cleaned up and processed version from the raw data found in the url above.
+There are 6 CSV files that contain the required data to run this dashboard. \n All data were originially from https://oec.world/en/resources/bulk-download/international \n Each csv file were a cleaned up and processed version from the raw data found in the url above.

 - exports_grouped.csv :
     - contains exports data with all countries (importer) from 2018 to 2022, grouped by HS2 level product category